specklesystems/speckle-docs-OLD/user/dynamo.md

 # Dynamo

-Speckle currently supports Dynamo versions from 2.1 to 2.8 for Autodesk Revit 2019, 2020 and 2021, as well versions of Dynamo Sandbox from 2.1 to 2.8 are supported.
+Speckle's Dynamo connector currently supports Dynamo versions 2.1 to 2.10 (for Autodesk Revit 2019-2022).
+All versions of Dynamo Sandbox from 2.1 to 2.10 are also supported.

 ## Getting Started

-To install this connector and add your Speckle account proceed by following the instructions in [Speckle Manager](/user/manager).
+Our Dynamo Connector takes the form of a node package, which is installed via the Speckle Manager.
+Please Note: The Speckle package cannot be downloaded from Autodesk's Package Manager.
+To install the Dynamo Connector and add your Speckle account, follow the instructions in our [Speckle Manager](/user/manager) section.

 ![Dyn Connector components](./img-dyn/nodes-cat-all.png)

-Once installed, the **Dynamo Connector** will appear under the `Speckle 2` and `Speckle 2 Dev Tools` tabs.
+Once installed, the **Dynamo Connector** will appear as a node package in your library as `Speckle 2`.

-The `Speckle 2` tab contains the main nodes necessary to operate with Speckle, including send/receive nodes, streams and accounts.

-The `Speckle 2 Dev Tools` tabs contain nodes for more advanced use-cases, as well as some handy tools for Speckle developers/hackers.
+The `Speckle 2` package contains the main nodes necessary to use Speckle within Dynamo, including nodes for sending and receiving data, managing streams and selecting accounts.
+We've also built a few nodes for more advanced use-cases, as well as some handy tools for Speckle developers/hackers.
+These are found in the `Developer Tools` sub-section of the package.

 ## Streams and URLs

-In visual programming environments, Speckle Streams are now identified by their URLs (instead of their IDs).
+In Dynamo, Speckle Streams are identified by their URLs.
 Across our Dynamo and Grasshopper connectors you'll see URLs in 3 different formats:

 - `https://speckle.xyz/streams/3073b96e86` points to the `main` branch on Stream `3073b96e86`